-Patience is your ability to delay taking action until the optimal time.
+Patience is a soft skill that enables you to delay taking action until the optimal time.

 Patience is can only be learned if you accept that everything does not need to be done immediately.
 Rarely, there are emergency situations where a snap judgment needs to be made to avert disaster.
 Typically, however, there is always time to contemplate the best decision before you take action.